The make-shift rafts, hand-built boats, and in one case a

 people to their own country.
 However, in

-There have been in past years dramatic rescues of prisoners that are being
+In the past years, dramatic rescues of prisoners who were being

 transferred to prisons.
 There have been